UnknownWitcher/Kaer-Morhen/radarr/handle-unreleased/README.md

 3. Is the release date before or after `MAX_AVAILABILITY` date? if it's after then we tag it.

-`MAX_AVAILABILITY="6 month"` - As I am writing this it is Nov 5th 2022, in 6 months it will be `Fri 05 May 2023`.
+`MAX_AVAILABILITY="2 month"` - As I am writing this it is Nov 6th 2022, in 6 months it will be `Fri 6 January 2023`, if I use this value, then any movie after that date will be tagged.

 #### RADARR API HANDLING